PrioritySoftware/PrioritySoftware.github.io/_general/ODBC.md

 ## Requirements

-ODBC requires that you have a Priority Application Server installed, with port 8005 opened.
+The Priority ODBC Driver requires that you have a Priority Application Server installed, with port 8005 opened.

 ## Database Schema

-Each Priority company is treated a seperate database, with the database name taken from the company name.
+Each Priority company is treated a seperate database, with the database name taken from the internal company name (DNAME).
 If you want to view data from more than one company, you need to establish multiple connections.

 The tables of top level forms share the same internal name.
 For example, the **ORDERS** form is reprsented in the ODBC as the *ORDERS* table.
 The relationship between upper-level and subforms can be complex, with certain subforms having more than one possible upper-level parent.
 To circumvent this, when accessing a subform, the upper-level form must be stated explicitly, in the structure *upperLevelForm*\_sep\_*subform*, e.g. **ORDERS\_sep\_ORDERITEMS**.